🌍 Ecology — printable rubric packet (Biology Unit 08). Print 8.5×11 portrait. Every page is built for clipboard use at the bench.

 Energy flow

-▶ Mastered
+▶ Mastery

 “Only about a tenth of the energy passes up each level — the rest is lost as heat and life processes.
 That’s why there are far fewer top predators than plants; there isn’t enough energy to support them.”